 The best way to create the so-called wa.me link is with a free WhatsApp click-to-chat generator .
 You can find out more about this in our blog post “ Click to Chat: This is how you bring customers into a WhatsApp chat ”.

 With most wa.me generators you can generate a QR code in addition to a special link.
 These pixel images are suitable for use on websites and especially for offline measures such as posters and flyers.

 Point out your WhatsApp chat with a colorful icon.
 For example, use the WhatsApp logo on your homepage and link it to your wa.me link.

 Option No. 4 | Widget

 Do you want the icon to stay in one place on the screen, no matter how far down your website visitors scroll down?
 Then you need a widget.

 Widgets are mini applications.
 You can usually get this by installing special plugins for your CMS (Content Management System) on which your website is based.

-Embed WhatsApp in website: 4 free WordPress plugins to start the conversation
+Embed WhatsApp or live chat in website: 4 free WordPress plugins to start the conversation

 The most widely used CMS in the world is WordPress.
 Solo self-employed, start-ups, medium-sized companies as well as large companies use this.
 Because of its flexibility, it can be used to create company websites, blogs and online shops.